Val di Fassa Hut-to-Hut Walking Holiday

 The Sella Group

-Today, the colossal Sella mountain group makes a glorious destination.
-It was heaved up 50 million years ago from a pre-historic ocean and remains the perfect shape of a coral island.
-The panoramic trail toward the Sella Group is an old smuggler’s route known as the Viel del Pan, which translates as the Bread Path.
-It is also called the Merchant’s Route, as it was used by merchants and tradesmen moving between the Val di Fassa and Cortina many years ago.
-This airy trail is a panoramic joy, providing unrivalled vistas of Marmolada’s brilliant-white glacier opposite and the still azure waters of Lake Fedaia below.
-As you traverse a ridge at the dramatic Pordoi Pass, Sella looms large in front of you with its 1000m sheer flanks and it steep gorges reaching to a vast summit plateau.
-Sella’s is famous for the unique lunar landscape and rugged plateau that radiates from its highest point at 3152m.
-For a place that seems lifeless and other-worldly, it makes you want to celebrate life and the natural beauty of this world.
+Today, the colossal Sella mountain group is your glorious destination.
+It was heaved up 50 million years ago from a prehistoric ocean and remains the perfect shape of a coral island.
+The panoramic trail toward the Sella Group is an old smuggler’s route known as the Viel del Pan, translating as the Bread Path.
+It is also called the Merchant’s Route, as it was used by tradesmen moving between the Val di Fassa and Cortina many years ago.
+This airy trail is a panoramic joy, providing unrivalled vistas of Marmolada’s brilliant-white glacier opposite and the tranquil azure waters of Lake Fedaia below.
+As you traverse a ridge at the dramatic Pordoi Pass, Monte Sella looms large in front of you with its 1000m sheer flanks and its steep gorges reaching to a vast summit plateau.
+Monte Sella is famous for the unique lunar landscape and rugged plateau that radiates from its highest point at 3152m.
+For a place that seems lifeless and other-worldly, it makes you want to celebrate life and the natural wonder of the world.

 Dolomiten Rifugio Franz Kostner Kulisse Panorama Ausblick